Los Alamos National Laboratory

 What information will OSRP request from those registering sources?

 Once sources have been registered with OSRP and reviewed, an email confirmation will be sent along with an information sheet PDF.
 It may take several days to complete the review and process the registration confirmation.
 While all documentation is not required for recovery, it is important to provide OSRP with as much information as possible.
-Any questions about required documents should be directed to the OSRP Team Leader (Email).
+Any questions about required documents should be directed to OSRP.

 How can I see what has been registered for my facility; or how do I change the inventory?